Man charged with reckless homicide now free on bond

 Niles police said the Hideaway’s liquor license had expired nearly six months before the fatal shooting.

 Niles Municipal Court Judge Chris Shaker permanently banned Watson from owning or operating a liquor establishment in Niles, McDonald or Weathersfield.
-Jail time, fines and costs were suspended, but Watson was placed on probation for one year and ordered to pay probation fees of $600.
+Jail time was suspended, but Watson was placed on probation for one year and ordered to pay fines, costs and probation fees of $1,490.

 Subscribe Today